Symbol: AZM.TSX Venture

 - The intensity of quartz veining in the felsic intrusion and felsic volcanics may be partly controlled by the rheologic contrast with the surrounding mafic host rocks.

 The Elmer Property comprises 515 claims covering 271.3 km2 over a 35-kilometre strike length.
-The Property is located 285 kilometres north of Matagami, 60 kilometres east of the village of Eastmain, and 5 kilometres west of the paved James Bay Road, a major all-season highway.
+The project is located 285 kilometres north of Matagami, 60 kilometres east of the village of Eastmain, and 5 kilometres west of the paved James Bay Road, a major all-season highway.
 The region benefits from quality infrastructure, including significant road access, a hydroelectric power grid and airports.
-The Property was staked based on the results of the Company's predictive modelling for gold in the James Bay region using its proprietary AZtechMineTM expert system.
+The project was staked based on the results of the Company's predictive modelling for gold in the James Bay region using its proprietary AZtechMineTM expert system.

 Drilling contract and analytical protocol